By Vanessa Fagard on 4/23/20 8:00 AM

-Staycations also bring benefits such as reduced travel time, costs, and not bearing a language barrier.
+Overall, Staycations bring many more benefits to travelers, including reduced travel time, reduced costs, and not having to bear a language barrier.

-Additionally, all unmet demand and unsatisfied needs brought by a lack of social activities during isolation will result in suppressed feelings, only piling up until they can eventually burst out.
+And let's be realistic, in the past months there has been a pool of unmet demand brought by a lack of social activities during isolation, which clearly resulted in suppressed feelings & needs that only piled up until they can now burst out.

 'I want to break free.'

-Local options such as restaurants, movie theaters, spas, public gardens, or amusement parks will be cherished more as they place an immediate relief to the social need that “staycationers” have been holding back on for so long.
-In the visitors’ minds, with the local component, these activities will feel somewhat familiar and provide the level of security, and amusement people want.
+Local options such as restaurants, outdoor activities, public gardens, or amusement and theme parks are sought out more than ever, as they place an immediate relief to the social need that staycationers have been holding back on for so long.

-And you are following right, this shift in behavior will most likely trigger an evident boost in local tourism!
+And you are following right, this shift in behavior is triggering an evident boost in local tourism!

 People will have vacation budgets that are now not entirely spent outside of their home country, but at least partly for domestic travel and leisure.
 According to a travel study conducted in the Netherlands, over 32% already voiced that they won't be leaving their home country for a vacation this year.